trismegistus-root/NGMI/README.md

-# NGMI
+# Replatform Token (Symbol: NGMI)
-Inside joke, collectible token - doubles as anonymous verification of identity in the event of deplatforming
+Anonymous verification of identity in the event of deplatforming

 ## Purpose
 Originally, this project was meant to be a collectible token for anonymous crypto communities.
 NGMI token was